Redundancy and the Furlough Scheme How Are Redundancies Affected By The Furlough Scheme?

 What if an employee you want to make redundant isn’t on furlough?

->

-> In a genuine redundancy situation you must adopt the appropriate consultation process.
+In a genuine redundancy situation you must adopt the appropriate consultation process.
 It does not matter whether the employee is on furlough or not.
 This does not change the legal requirements for redundancy.
-You can’t separate employees because one pool is furloughed and the other isn’t.
-Any employee on furlough should be treated in the same way as everyone else when considering redundancy.

->
+You can’t use furloughed to separate employee pools.

-> Can a business justify not being able to afford the furlough scheme when redundancies will cost more?
+Can a business justify not being able to afford the furlough scheme when redundancies will cost more?

 This will be a business decision based on a commercial assessment of the cost and future stability of the business.
 Companies will have to start contributing to the costs of furlough from 1

 st August 2020.
 Furthermore, holiday accrual and service continues during furlough.
 Therefore, companies will have to compare the costs of that against redundancy and the long-term requirements of the business.
 A business is going to have to make redundancies and still has a lot of staff on furlough.
 They notified their staff and offered a generous package for those who accepted before a set date.
 That date passes without a volunteer and you need to make redundancies.
 Do you still have to offer the same package?

 Voluntary redundancy is not compulsory.
 If you have made it clear that the package is only available until 31/07/2020 you don’t have to offer it after that date.